Copyright© Thomas Trutschel/photothek.net

 Improving living conditions in Khulna

 Roughly 70 per cent of the slum dwellers in Khulna came there because of the effects of climate change.
 However, the city of Khulna with its 1.5 million inhabitants itself lies only two to four metres above sea level and is increasingly affected by floods as a result of climate change.
-Through its development cooperation activities Germany is therefore assisting the city authorities in managing the influx of people relocating to Khulna (External link) in order to escape the effects of climate change.
+Through development cooperation activities, Germany is assisting the city authorities (External link) in managing the influx of people relocating to Khulna in order to escape the effects of climate change.

 Rokeya tells us happily: “Thanks to my further training course in electrical engineering, I now have better prospects – as a woman – of finding a job, especially in households where, in the absence of a male family member, a male technician would not be acceptable.
 That is why I am very pleased about this further training.”

 Protecting the town against flooding